 Andy and I first met after literally running into each other at a White House reception honoring the lesbian, gay, bisexual, and transgender community in June of 2012.
-I was fortunate enough to have been invited after coming out publicly as a transgender woman while serving as student body president at American University just a month before.
-Andrew, 26 at the time, had come out as a transgender man several years prior and was now a leading LGBT health policy advocate in Washington, DC.
+I was fortunate enough to have been invited after coming out publicly as a transgender woman while serving as student body president at American University.
+Andrew, 26 at the time, had come out as a transgender man several years prior and was now a leading LGBT health policy advocate in Washington, D.C.

 I hadn’t given our clumsy “meeting” at the White House much thought until I received a charming and suave Facebook message from that handsome guy two months later.
-His friends now tell me that he spent hours writing and re-writing the short message, in which he asked me out for coffee or drinks.
+His friends have since told me he spent hours writing and re-writing the short message, in which he asked me out for coffee or drinks.
 After several online conversations and a few more chance encounters while I interned at the White House, we finally managed to find some time to go out for dinner.

-We quickly found that we had far more in common than our transgender history, no doubt an important component of our identities, but still only one part.
+We quickly found that we had far more in common than our transgender history — no doubt an important component of our identities, but still only one part.
 We both had a passion for law and politics, a love of “trash television” as he would call it, a desire to travel, and an incessant need to be right.
-We both got involved in politics after an intense interest in film.
+We both became involved in politics after an intense interest in film.
 We both loved Star Wars, although his love dwarfed anything I could muster.
-And we both had an obnoxious affinity for baby-talk and nicknames, he was the “big bean,” to my “little bean.”
-I still maintain that I certainly had the better deal: he was generous, loving, smart, funny, and enjoyed just the perfect mix of hard work and play.
-Many of the traits I’d find common in people from his beloved home state of Wisconsin.
+And we both had an obnoxious affinity for baby-talk and nicknames; he was the “big bean,” to my “little bean.”
+I still maintain that I certainly got the better deal: he was generous, loving, smart, funny, and enjoyed the perfect mix of hard work and play (many of the traits I found common in people from his beloved home state of Wisconsin).

-In no time we were attached at the hip.
-Just a few weeks into our relationship he accompanied my family and me on a trip to Barbados.
-I quickly became part of his family and he quickly became part of mine.
-In no time, he was my partner and my best friend.
-To top it off, we even ended up becoming colleagues, when I joined him to work at the Center for American Progress.
-We began to talk about our future together, believing that it stretched far beyond anything we could imagine.
+In no time, we were attached at the hip.
+Just a few weeks into our relationship, he accompanied my family and me on a trip to Barbados.
+I quickly became part of his family and he quickly became part of mine, my new partner and best friend.
+To top it off, we even ended up becoming colleagues when I joined him to work at the Center for American Progress.
+We began to talk about our future, believing it stretched far beyond anything we could imagine.

-Our relationship took on a whole new dimension when Andrew was diagnosed with oral cancer in his tongue in September of 2013.
-I thought and hoped that the succeeding few months would be the toughest that we would have to endure for some time.
+Our relationship took on a whole new dimension when Andrew was diagnosed with oral cancer in September of 2013.
+It was in his tongue.
+I thought and hoped the succeeding few months would be the toughest we’d have to endure for quite some time.
 In October, Andy underwent a twelve-hour surgery to remove part of his tongue and reconstruct it with a graft from his arm.
-Just as he relearned how to talk and eat, he had to undergo an intense regimen of radiation and chemotherapy that left him in so much pain that he could barely breath without a stabbing sensation in his mouth.
+As he relearned how to talk and eat, he had to undergo an intense regimen of radiation and chemotherapy.
+He could barely breathe without stabbing pain in his mouth.

-And then in April, he was proclaimed “cancer free!”
-As frightening and as stressful as that experience was, it gave us a bond that few couples our age develop so quickly.
-When we received the positive results in April, we knew we were not totally out of the woods yet, but we began to start to plan for our lives ahead.
+And then, in April, Andrew was proclaimed “cancer free!”
+As frightening and as stressful as that experience was, it gave us a bond few couples our age develop so quickly.
+Though we knew we weren’t totally out of the woods, we began to plan for our lives ahead.

-But then the world that he had rebuilt after his first diagnosis came crashing back down in July of 2014 when he developed a mild, but persistent cough and chest pain.
-After several tests and a short hospital stay, the news came back like a punch in the gut: Andy’s cancer had returned and had spread to the lungs.
+Then, out of nowhere, the world he’d rebuilt after his first diagnosis came crashing down.
+In July of 2014, Andy developed a mild but persistent cough and chest pain.
+After several tests and a short hospital stay, the news came back like a gut-punch: Andy’s cancer had returned.
+This time, it had spread to his lungs.

-It was in the 24 hours after this news that Andy asked me, “If it turns out that this is incurable, would you marry me?”
-Of course the answer was yes.
+In the 24 hours after this news hit, Andy asked me, “If it turns out that this is incurable, would you marry me?”
+Of course I said yes.
 Andy had always wanted to get married, but prior to this new diagnosis, there was never any rush.
-He was only 28 and I was just out of college.
+He was only 28, and I was just out of college.

 When we got the news that the illness was “life shortening,” as doctors say, his soul was understandably crushed.
 At the time, we were told that with treatment, he would probably have about a year left.

-Andy was scheduled to start chemotherapy in the next few weeks in order to perpetuate his life.
+Andy was scheduled to start chemotherapy in the next few weeks.
 Because we thought we were operating with a year left, we tentatively set our wedding for mid-October.
-Both of us had always wanted a fall wedding anyway; the colors, the temperatures, and, for a DC couple, the lack of humidity were all appealing.
+Both of us had always wanted a fall wedding; the colors, the temperatures, and, for a D.C. couple, the lack of humidity were exactly what we wanted and needed.

-But on Thursday, August 14th, the third full day of Andrew’s second stay at our local hospital and two weeks before he was supposed to start treatment, one doctor threw a wrench into our plans and cold water on Andy’s hopes.
+On Thursday, August 14th, the third full day of Andrew’s second stay at our local hospital (and two weeks before he was supposed to start treatment) one doctor destroyed all our hopes.

 “I’m saying you might not make it to treatment,” the doctor said.

-Those were the first words I heard as I walked into Andy’s hospital room after taking a shower back at our apartment.
-As I came around the corner, I saw the stunned look on Andy’s face.
+Those were the first words I heard as I walked into Andy’s hospital room.
+As I came around the corner, I saw the look on his face.

-“So you think I may only have two weeks?”
+“So, you think I only have two weeks?”
 Andy asked, his face as white as the Wisconsin snow he may never see again.

 “Yes,” the doctor continued and then paused.
-There was silence.
+Silence.
 I wasn’t quite sure where he was going next.
-He seemed to be deep in concentration, which would make sense given the gravity of the news he had just delivered.
+He seemed to be deep in concentration.

-“Hold on, there is a fly.
+“Hold on, there’s a fly.
 Let me kill it.”
-He lifted his hands up, getting ready to smack the fly to death.
+He lifted his hands, ready to smack the fly to death.
 The silence continued, only broken by a loud clap.

 The body of the fly fell to the floor.
-The doctor paused again, saying “hold on, let me pick it up,” as he slowly bent over, lifted the fly’s body, and threw it in the trash.
+The doctor paused again, saying “hold on, let me pick it up.”
+He slowly bent over, lifted the fly’s body, and threw it in the trash.

 I wanted to scream at the doctor’s coldness, but I was stunned into silence by both the news and the indifference with which it was delivered.

-After 45 seconds, which naturally felt like an hour, Andy, who couldn’t bare awkwardness, finally broke the silence and said to the doctor, “nice job.”
+After 45 seconds, which naturally felt like an hour, Andy finally broke the silence and said to the doctor, “nice job.”

 Moments later, another doctor came in and apologized profusely.
-It seemed she had over-hydrated Andy after thinking his heart was racing from a lack of fluids.
-The doctor who had just delivered Andy’s “two-weeks notice,” seemed surprised and slightly relieved that there was a potentially reversible reason for the episode.
+It seemed she’d over-hydrated Andy, thinking his heart was racing from a lack of fluids.
+The doctor who’d just delivered Andy’s “two-weeks notice” seemed surprised (and slightly relieved) to find a potentially reversible reason for the episode.
 The cardiologist prescribed some medications and reduced his fluid intake.
-Sure enough, Andy rebounded and by that afternoon was better than he had been since being admitted to the hospital in the first place.
+Sure enough, Andy rebounded.
+By that afternoon, he was better than he’d been since he was admitted to the hospital.

 As the two doctors left his room, we were confused.
-Did Andy have two weeks left or was his rapid decline of this morning merely a temporary problem that was easily fixed?
+Did Andy have two weeks left or was his rapid decline merely a temporary problem?
 Unsure, Andy turned to me and said, “Two weeks?
 I’m not ready for this ‘A Walk To Remember’ shit.”
 He had been fighting to live, but now it seemed he was merely fighting for a year.

 Over the next few hours, neither doctor returned to our room with any more information.
-We asked any medical professional who entered our room for an update, from the nurses, to the palliative care team, to the young hospitalist.
-No one could provide much clarity as to what we were looking at in that moment.
+No on e— from the nurses, to the palliative care team, to the young hospitalist — had answers.
 The general consensus was that Andy didn’t look like someone with two weeks left.
-In fact, by that evening, he was stable enough that the decision was made to discharge Andy in the next few days.
+In fact, by that evening, he was stable enough that the decision was made to discharge him.

-The next day, after Andy’s mother had suggested moving up the wedding, I broached the subject with him.
-He seemed to receive the idea well, although with concern that moving the date meant something about his prognosis.
-I explained that we weren’t moving the date because his prognosis had changed, but rather that the chemotherapy would take more out of him than we anticipated.
-Determined to reach the wedding, he said, “Let’s do it.”
+The next day, after Andy’s mother suggested moving up the wedding, I broached the subject with him.
+He seemed to receive the idea well, though he was concerned that moving the date meant something about his prognosis.
+Once I explained that we weren’t moving the date because his prognosis had changed, but rather that the chemotherapy would take more out of him than we anticipated, he said, “Let’s do it.”

-The first full day back at the apartment, our friend and colleague Bishop Gene Robinson, the first openly gay bishop in any major Christian denomination, came by our apartment to discuss the possibility of a wedding.
-After talking with Bishop Gene for about an hour, we decided to move forward with a wedding that weekend, then just five days away.
+On the first full day back home, our friend and colleague Bishop Gene Robinson, the first openly gay bishop in any major Christian denomination, came by our apartment to discuss the possibility of a wedding.
+After talking with Bishop Gene for about an hour, we decided to move forward with a wedding that weekend, just five days away.

-Bishop Gene, as well as several close friends, offered to do all the planning, logistics, and organizing for the wedding.
-All we had to do was to get the marriage certificate, for me to buy my dress, and to make the occasional decision.
-Given Andy’s limitations, we decided that we would host the wedding on the roof of our apartment building, a beautiful space for about fifty that has magnificent 360 degree views of Washington, DC.
+Bishop Gene, as well as several close friends, offered to handle all the planning and logistics.
+All we had to do was get the marriage certificate and buy my dress.
+Given Andy’s limitations, we decided to host the wedding on the roof of our apartment building, a beautiful space for about fifty with magnificent 360-degree views of Washington, D.C.

 Over the next several days, as preparations for the wedding continued, Andy’s situation deteriorated.
 With each passing day, he could walk less and required a little more oxygen.
 He slept more and more.
-Daily tasks that once took five minutes for Andy, now took thirty minutes or an hour with the help of multiple people.
-Eventually, eating became a labor for him, taking him four hours to down fifteen spoonfuls of an ice-cream/medicine mix.
+Daily tasks that once took five minutes now took thirty — or an hour with the help of multiple people.
+Eventually, eating became labor for him.
+It took him four hours to down fifteen spoonfuls of an ice-cream/medicine mix.

-The only respite from the constant struggle to keep him nourished and hydrated came when I would talk with him about the wedding.
+The only respite from the constant struggle to keep him nourished and hydrated came when we talked about the wedding.
 You could tell he was trying his hardest to stay awake and alert for those conversations.

 A few days earlier, Bishop Gene had sent us a draft of the wedding ceremony based on the Episcopal Church’s service.
 With Andy’s permission, I went through and edited it for us.
 I removed any mention of death in the ceremony and replaced it with “forever and ever.”
-Given his condition, I also reduced the amount of lines we had to speak to three simple sentences:
+Given his condition, I also reduced our lines to three simple sentences:

 “That is my solemn vow.”